Glenwood’s Child and Adolescent Services include education and residential services:

 Our on campus schools include, Allan Cott School and Lakeview School.
 Allan Cott is structured especially for children with autism, while Lakeview serves young boys diagnosed with severe emotional disturbances.
-Glenwood’s schools provide children with low student-to-teacher ratios and practice researched-based techniques such as Applied Behavior Analysis (ABA).
+Glenwood’s schools are certified special education programs that provide children with low student-to-teacher ratios and practice researched-based techniques such as Applied Behavior Analysis (ABA).
 Children receive speech and occupational therapy as well as an Individualized Education Plan (IEP).
 Glenwood’s structured schools allow children to reach their full potential in the classroom.

-Residential Services for Children : Drummond Center I, Drummond Center II, Daniel House I, Daniel House II, McDonough House, and Reynolds House.
+Residences for Children : Drummond Center I, Daniel House I, Daniel House II, McDonough House, and Reynolds House.